instabase/flow-parser/README.md

 ## Usage

-Instabase Flow Log Parser leverages the json log files provided direclty from Flow Dashboard.
-To get started, please leverage Flow Dashboard > Select Job Logs > Download JSON.
+Instabase Flow Log Parser leverages the json or csv log files provided direclty from Flow Dashboard.
+To get started, please leverage Flow Dashboard > Select Job Logs > Download JSON | CSV.

 ### Parse and Export
 You can provide a single log file or a folder into the parser.
 Excel | Json | Html are valid output types